Why Mormons See Genealogy As Sacred Work

 Mormons teach that family relationships can endure beyond the grave - forever.

 But to them, eternity extends not only forward, but also back into infinity.
-This belief
+This

-Christianity on earth.
+before Christianity on earth.

 Mormons believe that families are forever.
-They believe that if they live righteously,
+They believe that if they live righteously, and

-will live in surpassing happiness and peace.
+live in surpassing happiness and peace.

 But when Mormons speak of "family," they mean not just their living relatives and